|

 Compared

-with the twin album of Peter Jacques band's (PJB) the same year
+with the twin album of Peter Jacques band's (PJB) the same

-showed a much more solid album than PJB did as well.
+and showed a much more solid album than PJB did as well.
 Despite

 that, PJB's album did get slightly more media attention than